RuihanGao/gps/README.md

 2. Study Emily's code.
 Reinaldo helps to run it.
 In home/emily folder, there's a hidder file.
 Run `. .env` in termial of that folder will trigger an environment with installed packages, under which navigate to emily_backup folder and run the program wiht selected model `--model xxxx` <br/>
 e.g. `python3 main.py --model models/DQN.pt` <br/>
 If encounter error like "AttributeError: module 'enum' has no attribute 'IntFlag'"<br/>
 Soln: "Make sure that nowhere in your shell configuration files, `PYTHONPATH` is set to point to your Python 2.7 installation.
-You can check its current value with `echo $PYTHONPATH` – for me it's now empty."
+You can fix it by running `unset PYTHONPATH` in terminal and then check its current value with `echo $PYTHONPATH` – for me it's now empty."

 *Python*
 1. `time.sleep(sec)`: hang on for how many seconds; `time.ctime()`: time stamp for current time